CICCIOSGAMINO/arduino_TRE/bridge/README.md

 ![Bridge Schema](https://www.arduino.cc/en/uploads/Main/BridgeInShort.png)

-Before start go deep in the Bridge library we can check is the the bridge process is up, the process is activate at the system boot.

 ### Bridge Library
 The bridge library on both the seide of the board (Sitara and Atmel) offers the following interfaces :